ripienaar/free-for-dev/README.md

   * [anvil.works](https://anvil.works) - Web app development with nothing but Python.
 Free tier with unlimited apps.
   * [appharbor.com](https://appharbor.com/) — A .Net PaaS that provides 1 free worker
-  * [Argonaut](https://argonaut.dev/) - Deploy apps and infrastructure on your cloud in minutes.
-Support for custom and third-party app deployments on Kubernetes and Lambda environments.
-Free tier allows unlimited apps and deployments for 5 environments and 2 users.
   * [configure.it](https://www.configure.it/) — Mobile app development platform, free for 2 projects, limited features but no resource limits
   * [codenameone.com](https://www.codenameone.com/) — Open source, cross platform, mobile app development toolchain for Java/Kotlin developers.
 Free for commercial use with unlimited number of projects
   * [Deta](https://www.deta.sh) – Deploy unlimited number of Node.js and Python apps for free.
 Includes free DBs, Auth and email.